 Handle, transport, and process used linen soiled with blood or body fluids in a manner that prevents skin exposure, contamination of clothing and transfer of microorganisms to other patients.

-For further information refer to Routine Practices and Additional Precautions for Preventing the Transmission of Infection in Health Care - Revision of Isolation and Precaution Techniques, Health Canada.
+For further information refer to Routine Practices and Additional Precautions for Preventing the Transmission of Infection in Health Care (2102) from the Public Health Agency of Canada.

 Healthy people, including children are at very low risk of contracting MRSA.
-Casual contact such as hugging is okay, however, hands should be washed before leaving the patient's hospital room or home.
+Casual contact such as hugging is okay; however, hands should be washed before leaving the patient's hospital room or home.
 Persons should use gloves, however, before handling any body fluids of infected persons, and remove the gloves and wash the hands before leaving the infected person's room or home.
 Before an infected person leaves the hospital ask the nurse or doctor what precautions they recommend be taken at home.
-In general, follow good hygiene practices, as previously described.
+In general, follow good hygiene practices.